9001/copyparty/srv/extend.md

 # ok
 now for another extension type, `copyparty_post` which is called to manipulate the generated dom instead

+`copyparty_post` can have the following functions, all optional
+* `ctor` is called on document init
+* `render` is called when the dom is done but still in-memory
+* `render2` is called with the live browser dom as-displayed

+## post example

 the values in the `ex:` columns are linkified to `example.com/$value`

 | ex:foo       | bar      | ex:baz |
 | ------------ | -------- | ------ |
 | asdf         | nice     | fgsfds |
 | more one row | hi hello | aaa    |

+and the table can be sorted by clicking the headers

 the difference is that with `copyparty_pre` you'll probably break various copyparty features but if you use `copyparty_post` then future copyparty versions will probably break you